Seeing Eye to Eye with Killer Whales in Iceland

 We were barely ten minutes into the boat trip when the eagle-eyed captain had spotted some white-beaked dolphins.
 They were quite a distance away and were moving further from the boat, so we left them and continued the search for the orcas.

 After an hour searching Grundarfjordur, the cold was setting in, along with the realisation that we might not see the whales on this boat trip.
 The captain had other ideas, however, and advised everyone that we were going to the next fjord, Kolgrafafjordur, to try our luck there.

 Within moments of entering the next bay, the sightings started.
 Then they got closer and closer until there were between thirty and forty orcas surrounding the boat.
 I couldn’t believe what we were seeing, and I felt an absolute thrill at the sight of these great cetaceans, at times within just ten metres of the boat.

-There were big males with huge dorsal fins which must have been over a metre and a half long, and also young orcas with a yellow colour to their skins.
-Their movements were so graceful through the water, and they put on a great show as they all bobbed in and out of the water.
+There were big males with huge dorsal fins which must have been over a metre and a half long, and also young orcas with a yellow-hued skin.
+Their movement was so graceful through the water, and they put on a great show as they all moved through the water.

 Back to Land

-The whale watching boat trip was such a fantastic opportunity and something I will remember forever.
+The whale watching boat trip was such a fantastic experience and something I will remember forever.

 Find out more about Orcas and Aurora or to discuss your plans further, contact our Iceland Travel Specialists to find out more or request a tailor-made quote.